GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 How do I opt into a fund?

-How do I subscribe to the fund?
+How do I buy shares of a fund?

-How do I redeem the fund?
+How do I sell shares of the fund?

-It basically says that the amount redeemed may not be equal to the amount inputted in the redemption form.
-After finally clicking your approval, the confirmation page comes up and you will get an SMS notification.
-The transaction will complete in around 3 days.
-Similar to subscribing, you will be receiving notifications when the transaction is complete.
+You need to click Sell from the fund page.
+After inputting the amount you plan to sell, confirm your order.
+The confirmation page comes up and you will get an SMS notification.
+The transaction will be completed in 8 business days.
+Similar to subscribing, you will receive a notification when the transaction is complete.

 How much are the minimum subscription and redemption amounts for GFunds?